jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

 

 Step 4.
 Apply Procedure KS to the ―snowflake‖ in Step 3.
 This gives the ―snowflake‖ shown in (c).
-(You definitely don‘t want to do this by hand– there are 192 tiny little equilateral triangles that are being added!)
+(You definitely don't want to do this by hand– there are 192 tiny little equilateral triangles that are being added!)

 

 Step 5, 6 etc. Apply Procedure KS to the ―snowflake‖ obtained in the previous step.

-At each step of this process we create a new ―snowflake‖, but after a while it‘s hard to tell that there is any change.
+At each step of this process we create a new ―snowflake‖, but after a while it's hard to tell that there is any change.
 For all practical purposes we are seeing the ultimate destination of this trip: the Koch snowflake itself as shown by the figure on the right.
 The Koch snowflake is a fairly complicated shape, but we can define it in two lines using a form